In general, discussion about topics like students’ rights, diversity and student mental health is shy. Yet, it is an empirical observation that

 common good, mainly through scientific and technological development.

-The observance of respect towards our rights as students is the basis for our development as scientists, in general, and physicists, in particular, as the apprehension of knowledge cannot go properly without just and favorable conditions, which we must defend and claim from decision-makers, starting with university administrations up to government officials.
+The observance of respect towards our rights as students and dignity as human beings is the basis for our development as scientists, in general, and physicists, in particular, as the apprehension of knowledge cannot go properly without just and favorable conditions, which we must defend and claim from decision-makers, starting with university administrations up to government officials.

-It is, therefore, of utmost importance that we build a network of physics students interested in contributing for our fundamental rights, as students, to proper, well-funded and affordable higher education and scientific research to be upheld wherever they are already broadly acknowledged and developed wherever they are yet to be recognised.
+It is, therefore, of utmost importance that we build a network of Physics students interested in contributing to our fundamental rights to proper, well-funded and affordable higher education and scientific research to be upheld wherever they are already broadly acknowledged and developed wherever they are yet to be recognised.

 Diversity, peace, scientific research process – these are some of the many topics on which we can advocate for development.